Xeroderma: Causes

 Xeroderma is a very common condition.
 It happens more often in the winter when the cold air outside and the hot air inside create a low relative humidity.
 This causes the skin to lose moisture and it may crack and peel.
 Bathing or hand washing too frequently, especially if one is using harsh soaps, can contribute to xeroderma.
 Xeroderma can be caused by a deficiency of vitamin A, vitamin D, zinc, systemic illness, severe sunburn, or some medication.
 Xeroderma can be caused by choline inhibitors.
 Detergents such as washing powder and dishwashing liquid can cause xeroderma.

 Prevention

 Today, many creams and lotions, commonly based on vegetable oils/butters, petroleum oils/jellies, and lanolin are widely available.
-As a preventive measure, such products may be rubbed onto the affected area as needed (often every other day) to prevent dry skin.
+As a preventive measure, such products may be rubbed onto the affected area as needed (often every other day) to prevent xeroderma.
 The skin is then patted dry to prevent the removal of natural lipids from the skin.
 Taking a shower or washing hands with special moisturizing soaps or body washes can protect the skin from drying out further.